orsonteodoro/oiledmachine-overlay/CONTRIBUTING.md

     `99999999` for live ebuild versions.
   - If a project has no tag but the distro uses `20230903`, you must use `99999999` for live ebuild versions.
+  - The destination filenames in SRC_URI must be prefixed with the project name if the source is just version.ext to avoid name collisions.
+  - The destination filenames in SRC_URI must be prefixed with the service name or repo owner name or other non-colliding salt id if the name has been already used or too generic for reuse.
+For example a rust/js tarball may use the name and version as a c/c++ tarball.
+The repo or previous tarball name has right of way.
   - Live ebuilds must have KEYWORDS disabled or removed.
   - All python dependencies must have either PYTHON_USEDEP or PYTHON_SINGLE_USEDEP.
   - Adding multilib is optional for decade 2020 in this overlay and may be dropped